nickhentschel/dotfiles/README.md

 Pull the repo, and run `rake install` for a full installation, or run `rake -T` to view all of the available options.

-I have found that fonts look better on OS X with font smoothing disabled.
+I have found that fonts look better on OS X with uniform font smoothing.
 That can be achieved easily with this command:

-  defaults write -g AppleFontSmoothing -int 0
+  defaults -currentHost write -globalDomain AppleFontSmoothing -int 1